Gluten Intolerance and POTS

 If you have POTS you may want to watch for the signs and symptoms of gluten intolerance.
 Not every person with POTS will develop the disorder, but it would be worth it to keep an eye on your symptoms.

 If you suspect you have gluten intolerance, an elimination diet can help.
 Do some research on the products that you’re using and remove them from your diet for a period of about six weeks.
-If you notice some of your symptoms easing then you may want to talk to your doctor about how to treat and manage.
+If you notice some of your symptoms easing then you may want to talk to your doctor about how to manage them.
 Most the time an intolerance can be managed with a simple diet change.

 Choosing the Right Electrolyte